darkrenaissance/darkfi/doc/src/testnet/atomic-swap.md

 ```

 They will sign the full_swap file and send it back to you.
 Finally,
-to make the swap transaction valid, you need so sign it as well,
+to make the swap transaction valid, you need to sign it as well,
 and broadcast it:

 ```